mgijax/WatchDog/README.md

 ## Debugging

-If there is errors the script can be run in debug mode which will output a lot of messsage.
+If there is errors or it does not appear to be working, the script can be run in debug mode which will output a lot of messsages.
 To run the script in debug mode:

 ```
 > ./main.py -d